n3k0fi5t/ClonePttWeb/README.md

 # ClonePttWeb
 ## Introduction
 **ClonePttWeb** is a project that creates a simple clone website of [PTTWeb](https://www.ptt.cc/bbs/index.html).
-ClonePttWeb use Django for both frontend(Django Template subsys) and backend, [PttSpider](https://github.com/n3k0fi5t/PttSpider) to crawl the data, and Celery with RabbitMQ to handle asynchronous crawling task
+ClonePttWeb use Django for both frontend(Django Template subsys) and backend, [PttSpider](https://github.com/n3k0fi5t/PttSpider) to crawl the data, Celery with RabbitMQ to handle asynchronous crawling task, and postgresql with both data storage and full text search engine.

 ## Screenshots
 **Home**